GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

    .. literalinclude:: /_verbatim/GMT_joint.txt

 By default, line segments have rectangular ends, but this can change to give rounded ends.
-When :term:`PS_LINE_CAP` is set to round the a segment length of zero will appear as a circle.
-This can be used to created circular dotted lines, and by manipulating the phase shift in the *style* attribute and plotting the same line twice one can even alternate the color of adjacent items.
+When :term:`PS_LINE_CAP` is set to round then a segment length of zero will appear as a circle.
+This can be used to create circular dotted lines, and by manipulating the *phase* shift in the *style* attribute and plotting the same line twice one can even alternate the color of adjacent items.
 Figure :ref:`Line appearance <Line_appearance>` shows various lines made in this